A recognition principle for iterated suspensions as coalgebras over the little cubes operad: The Recognition Principle for n -fold reduced suspensions

-In Proposition \ref{prop: suspensions have a single point cubical support}, we saw that $\Sigma^n\Omega^n$-coalgebras considered as $C_n$-coalgebras have the property that the cubical support at each point is just a single point.
-In this section, we prove that the converse is also true.
+Let us proceed with the argument sketched before.
+Recall that every $\Sigma^n\Omega^n$-coalgebra is the $n$-fold suspension of a pointed space (Theorem \ref{teo: SuspensionLoops coalgebras}), so it follows from Proposition \ref{prop: suspensions have a single point cubical support} that $\Sigma^n\Omega^n$-coalgebras considered as $C_n$-coalgebras have the property that the cubical support at each point is just a single point.
+The next result proves the converse of this fact.
 That is, every $C_n$-coalgebra of which the cubical support of every point (other than the base point) is just a single point is not just a $C_n$-coalgebra, but also a $\Sigma^n \Omega^n$-coalgebra.
 It further turns out that the set of points whose cubical support is just a single point forms a $C_n$-subcoalgebra.

 \begin{theorem} Let $X$ be a $C_n$-coalgebra with coalgebra structure map $c:X\to C_n(X)$.
-Then, the subspace formed by the points of $X$ whose cubical support is a single point, together with the base point, is such that the following assertions hold. \begin{enumerate} \item The inclusion $S(X) \hookrightarrow X$ is a homotopy equivalence of pointed spaces. \item The subspace $S(X)$ is a $C_n$-subcoalgebra, and the inclusion is a morphism of $C_n$-coalgebras. \end{enumerate} Therefore, the inclusion $S(X)\hookrightarrow X$ is a homotopy equivalence of $C_n$-coalgebras. \end{theorem}
+Then, the subspace formed by the points of $X$ whose cubical support is a single point, together with the base point, is such that the following assertions hold: \begin{enumerate} \item The inclusion $S(X) \hookrightarrow X$ is a homotopy equivalence of pointed spaces. \item The subspace $S(X)$ is a $C_n$-subcoalgebra, and the inclusion is a morphism of $C_n$-coalgebras. \end{enumerate} Therefore, the inclusion $S(X)\hookrightarrow X$ is a homotopy equivalence of $C_n$-coalgebras. \end{theorem}

-The result above tells us that any $C_n$-coalgebra $X$ contains a homotopy equivalent $C_n$-subcoalgebra $S(X)$ with an extra property.
-Thus, to prove Theorem \ref{teo : Every C_n coalgebra is a suspension}, the task has been reduced to showing that $S(X)$ is equivalent to an $n$-fold suspension as a $C_n$-coalgebra.
-It turns out that $S(X)$ is not only equivalent to a suspension, but we can say slightly more.
-This is the content of the next result.
+The result above reduces the proof of Theorem \ref{teo : Every C_n coalgebra is a suspension} to the task of showing that the $C_n$-subcoalgebra $S(X)$ is homotopy equivalent to an $n$-fold suspension as a $C_n$-coalgebra.
+We show next a sharper result which implies it.

 \begin{theorem} Let $X$ be a $C_n$-coalgebra.
 Then, the $C_n$-subcoalgebra $S(X)$ of Theorem \ref{teo : S(X) is subcoalgebra} is a $\Sigma^n \Omega^n$-coalgebra. \end{theorem}